vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_11-introduction-to-azure-iot-edge.md

 In this task, you will use an Azure Resource Manager template to provision a Linux VM, install the IoT Edge runtime and configure the connection.

-1. In your Web browser, navigate to the following address:
+1. In your virtual machine environment, open a Web browser and navigate to the following address:

     +++https://portal.azure.com/#create/Microsoft.Template/uri/https%3a%2f%2fraw.githubusercontent.com%2fMicrosoftLearning%2fMSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer%2fmaster%2fAllfiles%2FARM%2Flab11a.json+++